 Explore health content from A to Z.

 I need information about...

 Right bundle branch block comes from a problem with the heart’s ability to send electrical signals.
-It slows certain signals from passing through the heart.
-This results in less blood flow being sent out to the body.
 It usually doesn’t cause symptoms unless you have some other heart condition.

-Your heart has four chambers.
-The two upper chambers are called atria, and the two lower chambers are called ventricles.
-In a healthy heart, the electrical signal to start your heartbeat begins in the right atrium, the upper right chamber of the heart.
+Your heart has 4 chambers.
+The 2 upper chambers are called atria, and the 2 lower chambers are called ventricles.
+In a healthy heart, the electrical signal to start your heartbeat starts in the right atrium, the upper right chamber of the heart.
 From there, the signal travels to the lower chambers (the right and left ventricles) of the heart.
 As the signal travels, it triggers nearby parts of the heart to contract in a coordinated manner.

 In right bundle branch block, there is a problem with the right branch of the conducting system that sends the electrical signal to the right ventricle.
 The electrical signal can’t travel down this path the way it normally would.
 The signal still gets to the right ventricle, but it is slowed down, compared to the left bundle.
 Because of this, the right ventricle contracts a little later than it normally would.
 This can cause the heart to eject slightly less blood.

 Right bundle block happens more often in older people.
 It is rare in healthy young people.
 It may occur with natural degeneration of the hearts conduction system that occurs with age.
 It can also occur in people who have another underlying heart or lung problem.
 It may also be caused as a result of a heart procedure.

 Right bundle branch block can result from a number of conditions, such as: